-Not sure how to pray and want to learn more ways to pray?
 Is your prayer life feeling uninspired and stale?
+Still learning how to pray?
 Want to develop your prayer language and connect more deeply with God?
 Ready to enrich and reignite your prayer life and further enhance your relationship with God?
 Want to explore creative prayer methods and fresh ideas for prayer?

-That’s exactly where I was when I embarked on a journey to explore prayer.
+That’s exactly where I was when I embarked on a journey of learning to pray.
 I knew some basics of prayer and, through praying raw, from-the-heart prayers, I’d come face-to-face with the most loving God I could have imagined.
 I wanted to know more, to deepen my experience of prayer, and uncover more ways to pray.
 So, I set out to explore as many prayer methods as I could find.

 Variety keeps your prayer life fresh

 When I first discovered the power of prayer in my life, it came after praying the same prayer in the same way for months.
 I continued this prayer for even longer, after God answered, because I didn’t know any other way to pray.
 Yet, over time, I began to lose my focus and consistency.
 My prayers became devoid of passion and I was no longer as tuned into God’s voice as before.
 I needed a change.

-In trying new prayer methods, I was able to shake up my prayers and breathe new life into my relationship with God.
+In trying new ways to pray, I was able to shake up my prayers and breathe new life into my relationship with God.
 I discovered new facets of the conversation and new ways to listen for his voice.
 Variety in my prayers has been essential to keep me focused and consistent, continuing to grow and develop in my relationship with God.

 Each prayer method connects you to God in different ways and for different purposes